Phase Diagram and Spectral Function of the Two-Dimensional Disordered Bose-Hubbard Model: A Real-Space Dynamical Mean-Field Theory Analysis: Abstract

 \section{Abstract}

-We numerically investigate the two-dimensional Bose-Hubbard model with local onsite disorder, where the competition between disorder and short-range interactions leads to the emergence of a Bose glass (BG) phase between the Mott insulator (MI) and superfluid (SF) phases.
-In order to analyze the inhomogeneous system we employ real-space bosonic dynamical mean-field theory and perform an ensemble average over disorder realizations.
-To distinguish the MI from the BG phase, we compare the Edwards-Anderson order parameter and the compressibility with the energy gap condition.
-To identify the insulator to SF transition, we apply a percolation analysis to the condensate order parameter.
-In qualitative accordance with the theorem of inclusions we always find an intermediate BG phase between the SF and MI.
-However, the quantitative comparison indicates significant deviations between the MI to BG phase boundary expected in the thermodynamic limit and the one obtained for a finite system size.
-Analyzing the spectral function in the strong-coupling regime reveals evidence for analytically predicted damped localized modes in the dispersion relation.
+We numerically investigate the two-dimensional Bose-Hubbard model with local onsite disorder, where the competition between disorder and short-range interactions leads to the emergence of a Bose glass (BG) phase between the Mott insulator (MI) and superfluid (SF) phases.~In order to analyze the inhomogeneous system we employ real-space bosonic dynamical mean-field theory (RBDMFT) and perform an ensemble average over disorder realizations.~To distinguish the MI from the BG phase, we compare the Edwards-Anderson order parameter and the compressibility with the energy-gap condition.~To identify the insulator to SF transition, we apply a percolation analysis to the condensate order parameter.~In qualitative accordance with the theorem of inclusions we always find an intermediate BG phase between the SF and MI.~ However, the quantitative comparison indicates significant deviations between the MI to BG phase boundary expected in the thermodynamic limit and the one obtained for a finite system size.~Additionally, RBMDFT is capable of reliably calculating spectral information throughout the phase diagram.~Analyzing the spectral function reveals evidence for analytically predicted damped localized modes in the dispersion relation in the strong-coupling regime.